whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Integrity and Bravery.md

 #### Transitions Show that High Standards are Reasonable

-Prechtel in _Secrets of the Talking Jaguar_: "thugs, gangs, rape, murder, guns, drug addiction, and overpopulation" all set in within 5 years of being conquered by soldiers and "deculturated" by Christian missionaries.
+Prechtel in _Secrets of the Talking Jaguar_: "thugs, gangs, rape, murder, guns, drug addiction, and overpopulation" all set in within 5 years of being conquered by soldiers and "deculturated" by  wwwwan missionaries.

 #### Have fun without electricity

+#### justice vs law

+* sometimes people make agreements about proper behavior that do not account for everything that could happen, and so

+* In unhealthy cultures, when the law and justice are in conflict, the legal systems enforce the law, justice be damned.
+In healthy cultures, when justice and their agreements are somehow in conflict, they choose justice -- and they have the spiritual strength to make this choice with wisdom.

 #### Decide What's Worth Dying For